Lab-Brat/labbrat.net/content/blog/monitoring_best_practices.md

 ## Introduction
 This article is a summary of monitoring best practices as outlined in the book ["Practical Monitoring"](https://www.oreilly.com/library/view/practical-monitoring/9781491957349/) by Mike Julian.
-I did not add  my original thoughts on monitoring, it's just a simple summary of core concepts from first 3 chapters.
-The whole book is tool-agnostic and focuses on common themes that occur in different kinds of monitoring systems, so the article will not be mentioning any specific tools.
+I did not add  my thoughts and experience to it, it's just a simple summary of core concepts from first 3 chapters of the book.
+The whole book is tool-agnostic and focuses on common themes that occur in different kinds of monitoring systems, so the article also tries to follow this concept.

 ## Monitoring Anti-Patterns
 Before jumping to design patterns it's important to understand what should be avoided.
+Listed below are some common anti-patterns that decrease quality and reliability of many monitoring systems.

 ### Tool Obsession
 There is no perfect tool that will magically solve all issues with monitoring,